kaustubhkarnik94/sql-injection/README.md

 SQL Injection (SQLi) is one of the most common and dangerous web application vulnerabilities.
 This repository provides a hands-on approach to learning and exploiting SQL injection vulnerabilities.
 It includes a variety of labs that cover different aspects of SQL injection, from basic exploitation to advanced techniques.

 The labs in this repository are based on the SQL Injection learning path provided by PortSwigger.
-Each lab is accompanied by a solution script written by me, demonstrating the steps to exploit the vulnerability, along with explanations and comments to help learners understand the underlying concepts.
+The code and solutions are designed to demonstrate how to exploit the vulnerabilities, with explanations and comments to help learners understand the underlying concepts.

 ## Learning Path